-Calandrinia spectabilis is a spectacular shrubby succulent with light to mid-green, diamond-shaped leaves.
+Calandrinia spectabilis is a spectacular shrubby succulent with light to mid-green diamond-shaped leaves.
 It grows up to 8 inches (20 cm) tall.
 The fleshy leaves have soft hair and smooth margins.
 Flowers are poppy-shaped, bright magenta, and rise above the foliage on up to 2 feet (60 cm) long stalks.
 Flower production starts in spring and continues until fall.

 USDA hardiness zones 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).

 How to Grow and Care

 Calandrinias are very easy to care for as they can tolerate prolonged dry periods.
-They do not like to much water, especially in the winter.
-Plants can grow as a short-lived perennial in warm regions but should be grown as annuals elsewhere.
-Propagate by taking cuttings or allow plants to self-seed in situ.
+They do not like too much water, especially in the winter.
+Plants can grow as short-lived perennials in warm regions but should be grown as annuals elsewhere.
+Propagate by taking cuttings or allowing plants to self-seed in situ.

 If you plan to grow outdoors from seed, then Calandrinia species should be sown at a depth of 0.1 inches (3 mm) after the last frost of spring.
 If you prefer to start Calandrinias as seeds indoors, then they should be started about eight weeks before they are due to be put out.